sandra-calvo/the-ceos-odyssey/README.md

 *   **Styling:** Tailwind CSS
 *   **AI Integration:** Google Gemini API (via `@google/genai`)
 *   **Assets:** Procedural SVG generation (No external image assets required)

+## Does this game use AI?

+The Gemini API key is used to power the **AI Game Master** logic within the application (`services/geminiService.ts`).
+Specifically, it serves two critical purposes in the game's architecture:

+1.  **Dynamic Storytelling & Fallback:** The game is designed so that if a scenario option does not have a pre-written, hardcoded outcome, the application calls the Gemini API to generate a cynical, corporate-styled status update on the fly.
+This acts as a fallback system and allows for "infinite" procedural scenarios in future versions.
+2.  **Atmosphere & Tone:** The prompts sent to Gemini are engineered to maintain the specific "retro video game" and "corporate satire" tone.
+This ensures that any AI-generated text seamlessly matches the game's unique voice (e.g., "The Board is concerned by your indecisiveness").

+*Note: In this specific game version, standard outcomes are hardcoded to ensure specific strategic lessons are conveyed accurately, but the AI infrastructure remains active to handle exceptions and dynamic content.*

 ## Setup & Installation